mburolla/siu-java-assignments/readme.md

 # Java Assignments
-This repository is use for the following courses:
+This repository is used for the following courses:
 - Java I
 - Java II
 - Java III